People have long speculated that there is a connection between dairy and acne. But, does dairy really cause breakouts?

 - Maintain A Food Journal: Record if the consumption of certain foods, especially milk, cheese, yogurt, and protein powder, increases acne inflammation or causes new breakouts.

-- Skip A Particular Food: If you notice excessive breakouts when you consume a particular food, eliminating it from your diet for 30 days.
+- Skip A Particular Food: If you notice excessive breakouts when you consume a particular food, eliminate it from your diet for 30 days.
 Watch how your skin and existing acne behave.

 Follow these ways for at least a month to understand the exact reason behind your acne.
 Can reducing the intake of dairy or eliminating it from your diet helps in acne management?
 Read next.